Bulldog-Games/Bulldog-Games.github.io/README.md

 The game will first of all be realeased to Android, on the Google Play store.
 If you want to participate in the play-testing of our game, Please contact us directy on our mail: bulldoggames@gmail.com or send a message on Instagram, the link can be found here.

+In the message you must provide the following information:

+- Name
+- Mail you use on the Google Play store
+- A name for the game (**Optional**)